Overview

 - General considerations

-- Legal effects of repeals
+- Legal effects of appeals

 - Drafting saving and other transitional provisions